Breaking Four: A Family Affair - Lap 1

 The footage is in black and white and specks of sand seem to cover the film, but there are 10 men in the crouched position awaiting the crack of the gun.
 It is June 23, 1967 in Bakersfield, California.
 Ten skinny, long legged men are attempting to run a mile as fast as they can.
 From the gun, Jim Ryun shoots to the lead.
 He pulls away from the field throughout the race and blisters through a 53 second last quarter mile to break the World Record in 3 minutes, 51.1 seconds.

 Ryun destroyed his competitors, winning by over four seconds.
 The camera, focused on Ryun, fails to show the rest of the racers crossing the line, but a slew of them ran lifetime bests.

 Dave Wilborn ran 3:56.2.
 Tom Von Ruden was right behind him in 3:56.9.
 Then slightly behind them in 3 minutes and 58.7 seconds was a short runner in a Kent State singlet and a mop of hair atop his head.
-That man was Sam Bair, Jr. and he was the 24th American to run a mile in less than four minutes.
+That man was Sam Bair, Jr. and he was the 24th American to run a Mile in less than 4 minutes.

 “In those days it was a big deal,” says Bair, Jr. “Breaking four was relatively new when I did it.
 That was something special.”

 Bair, Jr. was a three sport athlete in his Pennsylvania high school.
 With only 130 students in his graduating class, if you were an athlete, he says, you did it all.
 Football in the fall led to basketball in the winter and the day after the basketball season ended, he was on the track preparing for the season.